 - Intern at leading firms in a variety of industries.

-Ranked among the top 25 international education providers in the U.S., SU Abroad is a significant part of the SU experience.
+Ranked among the top 25 international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their four years.
 Ethics students have studied abroad in London, Santiago, and Istanbul.

 With an ethics degree you can begin careers such as: